Wildlife and protected area management

 Wild meat

 The meat of wild species has long served as a source of protein and income for millions of people throughout the world.
-In less developed regions, it plays an essential role in people’s diets, especially where livestock husbandry and fishing are not feasible options, or to complement livestock when unexpected production drops occur, such as during periods of drought.
+In less developed regions, it is an essential part of the diet, especially where livestock husbandry and fishing are not feasible options.
+When there is an unexpected drop in livestock production or during periods of drought, people will turn to wild meat.

 There is increasing evidence that unsustainable hunting is a key factor in current wildlife declines.
-This threatens the integrity of ecosystems, impacts the food security of vulnerable households and global biodiversity.
-Unsustainable harvesting rates are primarily driven by an increase in demand for wild meat in fast-growing urban centers.
-Urban dwellers consume wild meat as a luxury item, rather than as a nutritional staple, and they pay higher prices than rural consumers do for the same animal.
+This threatens the integrity of ecosystems, impacts the food security of vulnerable households and threatens global biodiversity.
+Unsustainable harvesting rates are primarily driven by the increasing demand for wild meat in fast-growing urban centres.
+Urban dwellers consume wild meat as a luxury, rather than as a nutritional staple, and they pay higher prices than rural consumers do for the same animal.
 This encourages hunters in rural villages to hunt more animals to sell in order to increase their income.

 Sustainable Wildlife Management Programme

-The SWM Programme is developing innovative, collaborative, and scalable new approaches to conserve wild animals and protect ecosystems, whilst at the same time improving the livelihoods of Indigenous Peoples and rural communities who depend on these resources.
+The SWM Programme is developing innovative, collaborative, and scalable new approaches to conserve wild animals and protect ecosystems, while improving the livelihoods of the Indigenous Peoples and rural communities who depend on these resources.

-The first phase of the SWM Programme was completed in 2024 and a second phase is being implemented through to 2029 as part of NaturAfrica, the new EU initiative for biodiversity conservation in Africa.
+The first phase of the SWM Programme was completed in 2024 and a second phase is being implemented through to 2029 as part of NaturAfrica, the new European Union initiative for biodiversity conservation in Africa.

 For more information, please visit: https://www.fao.org/swm-programme